InternLM2.5-StepProver: Advancing Automated Theorem Proving via Critic-Guided Search: Related Work

 \section{Related Work}

-Automated Theorem Proving does not have a unified approach.
-The mainstream paradigm is training a language model on tuples of (proof state, next tactic), followed by a tree search to find proofs \citep{polu2020generative, polu2022formal, lample2022hypertree, yang2024leandojo, lin2024leanstarlearninginterleavethinking,wu2024leangithubcompilinggithublean}.
-Another line of the work is training to auto-regressive generate a whole proof based on a theorem statement from the model itself \citep{xin2024deepseekproveradvancingtheoremproving, xin2024deepseekproverv15harnessingproofassistant} or translating from human informal proof \citep{jiang2022draft,wu2022autoformalization,wang2024theoremllamatransforminggeneralpurposellms}.
-No matter learning with which paradigms, most methods rely on expert iteration \citep{expertit} for model self-improving.
-In this work, we train our model with a state-tactic paradigm via expert iteration on a large-scale LEAN dataset.
+\paragraph{Automatic Theorem Proving.} Automated theorem proving does not have a unified approach.
+A mainstream paradigm is training a language model on tuples of (proof state, next tactic), followed by a tree search to find proofs \citep{polu2020generative, polu2022formal, lample2022hypertree, yang2024leandojo, lin2024leanstarlearninginterleavethinking,wu2024leangithubcompilinggithublean}.
+Another line of work is training to auto-regressively generate a whole proof based on a theorem statement from the model itself \citep{xin2024deepseekproveradvancingtheoremproving, xin2024deepseekproverv15harnessingproofassistant} or translating from human informal proofs \citep{jiang2022draft,wu2022autoformalization,wang2024theoremllamatransforminggeneralpurposellms}.
+Regardless of the learning paradigm used, most methods rely on expert iteration \citep{expertit} to improve the model and require the prover model itself to determine the search direction.
+In this work, we train our prover model to search under the guidance of an external critic model.
+The models are trained with a state-tactic paradigm via expert iteration on a large-scale LEAN dataset.

+\paragraph{Process-supervised Reasoning in Informal Mathematics.} Recently, numerous studies have shown that allowing an external language model to evaluate the quality of reasoning steps can boost performance on tasks such as informal math~\cite{lightman2023letsverifystepstep, zheng2025processbenchidentifyingprocesserrors, uesato2022solvingmathwordproblems}.
+Although this approach has proven effective, it often requires a significant amount of human-annotated data or extensive computation~\cite{luo2024improvemathematicalreasoninglanguage, wang2024mathshepherdverifyreinforcellms}.
+Furthermore, such methods are restricted to informal language reasoning tasks.
+We propose a new scheme for training a tactic-level critic model that leverages the correctness signal from the formal system.